bluetoother/bipso/doc/spec.md

-# BIPSO Specifications
+# BIPSO Specification

-## 1. Introduction
+## Why BIPSO?

-In BLE, most characteristics defined by SIG can not corresponding to real-world applications, so each BLE manufacturer will define their own private GATT definitions for their products, causing no compatibility between BLE applications.
+With BLE, manufacturers can build up their application quickly and flexibly by using the SIG-defined Characteristics or by their own private GATT definitions, but sacrifices compatibility between BLE products.

+_Imagine a scenario that you are a BLE light bulb user, you've got some in your home, and you are happy to control lights by your smartphone APP._
+_Today, a bulb is broken and you're going to buy a new one for change.
+You find no bulb as same brand as those in your house, and you make your mind to buy a new one manufacturered by another brand.
+When you are home, install the new one on the wall, and you find that your current APP is just not working for the new one.
+Then, you download a specific APP for your new bulb, and now it's working.
+Soon, you find that switching APPs for controlling those lights is kind of annoying, that is not cool.
+You feel so frustrated with your BLE lights and, of course, your smartphone BLE APPs._

-BIPSO Specifications is born to solve this problem, it is a set of BLE characteristic definitions following IPSO Smart Object Guideline([Smart Objects Starter Pack1.0](http://www.ipso-alliance.org/smart-object-guidelines/) and [Smart Objects Expansion Pack](http://www.ipso-alliance.org/so-expansion-pack/)).
-Each IPSO Smart Object is defined as a BLE characteristic in this document, and characteristic value is an object contains resources of IPSO Smart Object.
+BIPSO Specification is born to solve this problem, it defines a set of BLE Characteristic that follows the IPSO Smart Object Guideline([Smart Objects Starter Pack1.0](http://www.ipso-alliance.org/smart-object-guidelines/) and [Smart Objects Expansion Pack](http://www.ipso-alliance.org/so-expansion-pack/)) for developers to build their applications with consistency.
+What BIPSO is doing is to trying to let you operate all BLE gadgets with only a single smartphone APP, and let BLE gadgets be IPSO-compatible.

-## 2. Table of BIPSO Characteristics
+## BIPSO Characteristics

+In BIPSO, each IPSO Smart Object is defined as a BLE **Characteristic**, and **Characteristic Value** is a piece of data containing Resources on a Smart Object.
-Following table are cross-references between the IPSO Smart Object and Characteristic UUID defined by this document.
-Here is the description of each column in the table:
+The following table are cross-references between the IPSO Smart Object and BIPSO Characteristic UUID, each column in this table is:

 * IPSO Object
-    * Object name by IPSO Alliance.
+    * Object name and its numeric ID defined by IPSO Alliance.
 * IPSO Object ID
-    * IPSO Object identifier.
+    * IPSO Object identifier in string.
 * Characteristic UUID
-    * Characteristic UUID corresponding to the IPSO Object.
+    * BIPSO-defined Characteristic UUID corresponding to the IPSO Object.
 * Fields
-    * Characteristic value is an object formed from these fields.
+    * Characteristic Value is an object formed from these fields.
     * A Field of `fieldName(fieldType)` indicates that field name of characteristic value object and tells the data type.
     * Fields are divided into mandatory and optional, the mandatory field using bold typeface to represent, or it will be optional.
         * **flags** is used to indicate which optional parameters to use, it is bit mask, each bit represent a optional field.